eea/volto-eea-design-system/website/docs/webdev/3-Guidelines/3-images.md

 ## Image copyrights

-Photographs, illustrations and other images will generally be protected by copyrights as artistic works.
+Photographs, illustrations, and other images will generally be protected by copyrights as artistic works.
 This means that a user will usually need the permission of the copyright owner if they want to use it.
-To acknowledge a copyrighted work add three things to the image, the copyright symbol,  the year of the copyright and the name of the copyright holder.
+To acknowledge a copyrighted work add three things to the image, the copyright symbol,  the year of the copyright, and the name of the copyright holder.

 ## Best practices